 - More modern: Reflects 2 years and 8 months of technical progress since the RX100 II launch.

-Reasons to prefer the Sony Cyber-shot DSC-RX100 II:
+Arguments in favor of the Sony Cyber-shot DSC-RX100 II:

 - More detail: Has more megapixels (20 vs 17.9MP), which boosts linear resolution by 6%.